 We practice in all areas of immigration law, including work permit applications, provincial nominations, skilled worker applications, spousal sponsorships, applications on humanitarian and compassionate grounds, investor applications, residency and sponsorship appeals, the establishment of immigration trusts, and judicial review applications at Federal Court.

-I am generally in the office on Mondays – Fridays, as well as most weekends.
-I check my e-mail throughout the day, and give existing clients my personal cell-phone.
+I am generally in the office on Mondays – Fridays, and am occasionally available to book consultations on weekends.
+I check my e-mail throughout the day.

 Professional Memberships and Activities